syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/how-to-open-an-excel-document-that-is-already-open-in-msexcel.md

 documentation: UG
 ---

-# How to open an Excel document using XlsIO that is already open in MS-Excel?
+# How to open an Excel document that is already open in MS-Excel?

 Syncfusion XlsIO do support opening an Excel document that is already open in Microsoft Excel.
 But the approaches are different in .NET Framework and .NET Standard.